In this article

 Durability: Moderate | Support: flexible | Fit: Narrow

-Phil Parrish, tennis director of the Longfellow Health Club in Wayland, Massachusetts, recommends this pair for people who have trouble finding a snug fit in other brands since Nikes tend to run narrow in general.
-(That’s why we recommended the Nike Vapor 11 as the best men’s tennis shoe for players with narrower feet.)
+Nikes tend to run narrow in general, and that’s especially true of the brand’s Vapor line of tennis shoes.
+If you have narrower feet — or if you’ve had success with Nike’s running shoes — you’ll likely fit into the Vapor 11.
+Phil Parrish, tennis director of the Longfellow Health Club in Wayland, Massachusetts, also recommends this pair for people who have trouble finding a snug fit in other brands.
 This model is designed with reinforced mesh for extra support, and the outer mesh has a thin, flexible overlay for added durability.
-Mason notes that in comparison with the NXT model described above, this pair is “also lightweight but slightly narrower.”
-There is no rubber in low-wear areas, making this shoe even more streamlined.
-Mason adds that this is a great shoe for clay, on which you can get away with a lighter, less cushioned shoe because the surface is more forgiving.
-This shoe is also sliding friendly because the medial eye-stays closest to your toes are covered for added durability.
+Mason of Mason’s Tennis adds that this is a great shoe for clay, on which you can get away with a lighter, less cushioned shoe because the ground surface is more forgiving.
+This shoe is also sliding friendly because the medial eye-stays (the holes through which your shoelaces are threaded) closest to your toes are covered for added durability.
+Mason says it’s currently the best-selling men’s and women’s shoe at his store.

 Best tennis shoe for wide feet